beneltis21/JS7-V4-mostly-stock-backup-firmware-Artistically-Inspired-Hyundai-Headunit/README.md

 *The physical JS7 V4 Hyundai ix35-format head unit used for partition acquisition, recovery analysis and controlled build testing.*

+Bootloader unlock code is 8991, factory setting code is 888888, ADP/ Dev/ Debug settings was hidden and required file system exploration and a laucher app to find but is not password protected.

 ## Build summary

 The target is a Chinese-market Hyundai ix35-format Android head unit based on the MediaTek `k80_bsp` board-support package.
 The acquired runtime reports Android 8.1.0/API 27, ARMv7 32-bit execution and RegLink vehicle integration on a 1024×600 display.
 Recovery validation, privileged ADB diagnostics and subsequent Hyundai customisation prevent this acquisition from being classified as an immutable factory baseline; the technically accurate description is **mostly-stock platform reference**.